masaki39/selfhost-bsky-feed/README.md

 ## GitHub Actions

-- `.github/workflows/01_update-feed.yml`: runs every 5 minutes or manually; builds, runs the feed generator, uploads `data/feed.json` as a Pages artifact, and deploys GitHub Pages.
+- `.github/workflows/update-feed.yml`: runs every 5 minutes or manually; builds, runs the feed generator, uploads `data/feed.json` as a Pages artifact, and deploys GitHub Pages.
-- `.github/workflows/02_publish-worker.yml`: runs manually or after `01_update-feed.yml` succeeds; deploys the Worker and then upserts the feed generator record on Bluesky using the same app password.
+- `.github/workflows/publish-worker.yml`: runs manually; deploys the Worker and then upserts the feed generator record on Bluesky using the same app password.
 - Secrets `BSKY_APP_HANDLE` / `BSKY_APP_PASSWORD` are passed to the job.
 Worker uses Pages output.